splunk-soar-connectors/netskope/manual_readme_content.md

     Hence, it is requested to the end-user to please update their existing playbooks by re-inserting
     | modifying | deleting the corresponding action blocks to ensure the correct functioning of
     the playbooks created on the earlier versions of the app.
+-   The 'displayName' output data key and 'total_users' summary key have been removed from the output data path of the 'SCIM User Group' action, as these response fields are no longer available in Netskope.
+Hence, it is requested that the end-user update their existing playbooks to ensure the correct functioning of playbooks created in earlier versions of the app.

 ## Port Details